Food Truck Statistics for 2026: Industry Trends, Data, & Insights

-Food trucks are the shining stars of the fast-casual food sector, bridging the gap between quality eats and convenience.
+Food trucks are shining stars in the fast-casual food sector, bridging the gap between quality eats and convenience.

 We love celebrating this booming industry, so we surveyed our food truck policyholders.
-They gave us all the details about their menus, customer habits, profits and expenditures, and more.
+They gave us all the details about their business outlook, customer habits, profits and expenditures, and more.

-• 5 to 8 PM is the busiest time of day for most food truck owners, with 63.6% of operators reporting evenings as their peak hours.
+- 5 – 8 PM is the busiest time of day for most food truck owners, with 63.6% of operators reporting evenings as their peak hours

 Top Food Truck Menu Items

-As of 2024, the most popular food truck menu item is French fries or potatoes, with 21% of survey respondents including them in their offerings.
+As of 2024, the most popular food truck menu item was French fries or potatoes, with 21% of survey respondents including them in their offerings.

 Other top-selling menu items:

-Check out our complete list of the top food truck menu items in the U.S. in 2024!
+Check out our complete list of the top food truck menu items in the U.S.!

 Food Truck Customer Insights